approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 #### Add Environment Variables

-Wait around 30 seconds for AWS to finish creating the lambda function and then execute one of the commands:
+Once the lambda functions are created, around 30 seconds, you can add the environment variables to the configuration with one of the following commands:

 ```bash
 ./stack aws-lambda-add-env-vars
 ```

-> **NOTE:** If you still get an error saying the lambda is pending creation, then just wait some more seconds and retry again.

 or